U.S. condemns Gambia over disappearances, new anti-gay law

 The U.N.
 High Commissioner for Human Rights, has said Gambia’s new law violates fundamental human rights and has called for its repeal.
 Rights watchdog Amnesty International says more than a dozen people have already been arrested under the legislation.

-The NSC criticized the law and said it was concerned by calls by senior officials for the persecution of members of the lesbian, gay, bisexual, and transgender community.
+The NSC criticised the law and said it was concerned by calls by senior officials for the persecution of members of the lesbian, gay, bisexual, and transgender community.

 “Protecting human rights and fundamental freedoms is a cornerstone of U.S. foreign policy, and we will be guided by these values as we respond to these negative developments in The Gambia,” it said.